sickle-in-africa/ontology-matching/README.md

 To run this code you must clone the repo from github to your local computer.
 This will produce a folder with the following structure:

-`./ontology-matching/`
+`./ontology-matching/`:
 * `src/`
 * `main.sh`
 * `LICENSE`
 * `README.md`
 * `.gitignore`

  For the code to run successfully, you will need input data.
-There is a test suite abailable on request, please email jack at jackmo375@gmail.com for access.
+There is a test suite abailable on request; please email jack at jackmo375@gmail.com for access.
 You will also need:
   * python v3+
   * conda for python 3+